Skip to main content

 Clusters in the top half of the chart have a larger share of employment relative to the nation and, thus, an LQ exceeding 1.
 These clusters are generally vital to the area’s economy and can be expanding relatively rapidly (“star”) or slowly (“mature”).
 Those in the bottom half are less dominant locally than nationally and, hence, have LQs below 1.
 “Emerging” clusters are fast growing; those growing slowly or declining are “transitioning.”

-The higher LQs of food services, recreation, education, health services (the largest cluster) and retail reflect their outsized role in the San Antonio area.
-The metro’s largest private employer is the supermarket chain HEB, with 20,000 employees.
-The second- and third-largest industry clusters, retail and food services, are tied to the region’s strong tourism industry.
+The higher LQs of insurance services, utilities, financial services, transportation equipment manufacturing and services, and food services reflect their outsized roles in the San Antonio area.
+The metro’s largest private employer is the supermarket chain H-E-B, with 20,000 employees in the region.
+The third- and fifth-largest industry clusters by employment share, retail and food services, are tied to the region’s vibrant tourism industry.
 San Antonio is a top U.S. convention city.
-Local attractions draw millions of visitors annually, and tourism and the travel industry together generate billions of dollars in economic impact each year.[3]
+Local attractions draw millions of visitors annually, and the hospitality industry generates billions of dollars in economic impact each year.[3]

 Chart 9.2: Transportation, Food Services and Energy Lead Growth Among Large Clusters